NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 $ nix-build -E 'with import <nixpkgs> {}; callPackage ./hello.nix {}'
 error: derivation name missing
 ```
 Progress!
-The new failure occurs with the *derivation*, further down in the file than the initial error on line 2 about the `pkgs` argument not having a value; we successfully resolved the previous error by importing `nixpkgs` in the expression we passed to `nix-build`.
+The new failure occurs with the *derivation*, further down in the file than the initial error on line 2 about the `pkgs` argument not having a value; we successfully resolved the previous error by changing the expression passed to `nix-build`.

 ### Naming a Derivation
 Every derivation needs a `name` attribute, which must either be set directly or constructed by `mkDerivation` from `pname` and `version` attributes, if they exist.